carbon-language/carbon-lang/llvm/docs/development_process.rst

   infrastructure.
 The templates (directory organization, Makefiles, and test tree) allow the project code to be located outside (or inside) the ``llvm/`` tree, while using LLVM header files and libraries.

-* :ref:`coding_standards`

-  Describes a few coding standards that are used in the LLVM source tree.
-All code submissions must follow the coding standards before being allowed into the source tree.

 * `LLVMBuild Documentation <LLVMBuild.html>`_